-Founded and local since 18tindale's is known as the first health food store in the United States.
+Founded and local since 18tindale's, Martindale's Natural Market is known as the first health food store in the United States.
 Clarence Saunders opened the first Piggly Wiggly in September after some construction delays, which is why the company celebrates its anniversary on the 6th and, therefore, pioneered a self-service model that was drastically different from the way things were done for a long time.
 In an old-style grocery store, customers would pass a shopping list to an employee, who would then gather the items for the shoppers in a bag.
 At Piggly Wiggly, on the other hand, shoppers made their own choice and the products had to do the tempting thing.

 Opened in 1933 by John Denis, a former seller of stone mills, it began as a general store specializing in freshly ground grains and baked goods.
 The store still has regular customers who have been customers since the 70s, 80s and 90s, but every week Watkins detects new customers, who find the store through online resources.
 The success of supermarkets continued to bear fruit during World War II, when thousands of small grocery stores had to close when their employees went to war.
 I was a small child, and I had just arrived from Florence, where they didn't run to health food stores, although they did have herboristeries.